 Flowers that Attract Bees

-Plant your pollinator garden with flowers that bloom at different times of the growing season to offer pollen and nectar from early spring until fall.
+Plant your pollinator garden with flowers that bloom at different times of the growing season.
+This is to offer pollen and nectar from early spring until fall.
 Look for plants that bloom with an abundance of flowers in a variety of shapes and sizes.
 Like butterflies, bee species vary in size and shape, and so should your flowers.
-Smaller bees love a burst of tiny flowers, while large bees, like bumblebees, prefer larger flowers that can support their weight (learn more about different types of bees and beneficial insects with this visual guide).
+Smaller bees love a burst of tiny flowers, while large bees, like bumblebees, prefer larger flowers that can support their weight.
+(Learn more about different types of bees and beneficial insects with this visual guide).